bob123456678/TrainControl/Readme.md

 Some sample files are included in the `cs2_sample_layout` folder.

-Expanded support for CS3 layouts is planned for the future.
+Expanded support for CS3 layouts is planned for the future, and a program to generate/edit CS2 layout files is coming soon!

 **Building the project from source:**